 Some owners wish the chain were a bit thinner and longer.
-Liner feels flimsy.
+The liner feels flimsy.

-Handcrafted wallet is neatly stitched.
+The handcrafted wallet is neatly stitched.
 Unique RFID card block technology.
-8 card slots and pockets for bills and coins.
+Eight card slots and pockets for bills and coins.
 Durable and long stainless steel chain.
-Comes with claw hook and key ring.
+Comes with a claw hook and key ring.

 Some users say the steel chain is quite heavy on the waist.

-14 slots to hold your cards.
+Fourteen slots to hold your cards.
 ID window for license and photo.
 Slot for checkbooks.
-2 zippered pockets to hold keys and coins.
+Two zippered pockets to hold keys and coins.
 RFID blocking technology.
-9 inch brass chain.
+Nine-inch brass chain.